Park-Hyung-Joo/Park-Hyung-Joo.github.io/_posts/2024-07-30-sky130_setup_workspace.md

 **Step 3: Test laygo2**

-**Note:** Several package prerequisites (such as NumPy) should be installed for LAYGO2.
+> Several package prerequisites (such as NumPy) should be installed for LAYGO2.
 The base installation of Anaconda fulfills the package requirements.
+{: .prompt-info }

 ```bash
 $ source .bashrc